barwein/Misspecified_Interference/README.md

 The package contains two functions

 1. `NMR_estimator` which estimate causal effects using the NMR HT and Hajek estimators.
-2. `SensitivityAnalysis` which run the sensitivity analysis for network misspecification (currently only supports contamination in CRT).
+2. `PBA` which run the PBA for network misspecification with use choice of network deviation distribution and prior.